cdelgehier/oio-docs/doc/source/arch-design/data_access.rst

 in class integration with a legacy filesystem architecture, while opening to all the benefits of the OpenIO suite.

+Please refer to ":ref:`label-oiofs-architecture`" or ":ref:`label-oiofs-configuration`"
+for more information.

 Client SDKs
 +++++++++++
 With the benefit of gateways, clients are easy to write.
 They all make use of